 - HeritageQuest Online is an essential collection of unique material for both genealogical hobbyists and professionals, with coverage dating back to the late 1700s.
 HeritageQuest Online combines digital, searchable images of U.S. federal census records with the digitized version of the popular UMI® Genealogy & Local History collection and other valuable content.
 Along with U.S. federal census images and indexes from 1790 to 1930, HeritageQuest Online offers more than 20,000 book titles, including nearly 8,000 family histories and over 12,000 local histories, in addition to the more than 250 primary source documents such as tax lists, city directories, and probate records.
 HeritageQuest Online can be accessed remotely only by Troy residents with a valid library card.

-- Jewish Data, one of the largest professionally compiled Jewish genealogical resources of its kind currently available, contains over 100,000 records, including images of tombstones, school yearbook pages and Citizen Declaration documents.
+- Jewish Data (available only in the library), one of the largest professionally compiled Jewish genealogical resources of its kind currently available, contains over 100,000 records, including images of tombstones, school yearbook pages and Citizen Declaration documents.
 New records are added on an ongoing basis.

 - Sanborn Insurance Maps for Troy in Rensselaer Digital Collections – Sanborn Maps is an American publisher of historical and current maps of U.S. cities and towns.
 These maps were initially created to estimate fire insurance liabilities.
 They are extremely detailed and have great historic value.
 The company’s maps are frequently used for historical research, preservation and restoration efforts.
 This collection of insurance maps is of Troy, NY, with parts of the Village of Green Island, the Town of Colonie and the City of Watervliet.
 The scanned images are of the introductory materials, indexes, and supplements from the original 1903 edition and a 1955 republication of the 1903 edition reflecting intermittent updates between 1931 to 1966.
 The individual images are available for viewing in the original TIFF format and JP2 formats in order to provide greater detail.
 There are 192 maps in the original 1903 edition and 182 maps in the 1955 republished version.Thanks to the efforts of Jeanne Keefe, Media & Digital Assets Librarian, this treasure trove is now accessible via Rensselaer Digital Collections.
 Once the Rensselaer Digital Collections page opens, the collections can be searched by entering “Sanborn” in the search engine, identifying the map of interest and clicking on the “Object” icon.